Staying Ship Shape

 Sometimes it can be difficult to understand the multiple and complex legislation requirements that those who work in the seafood sector must comply with.
 We have put together a seafood sector support pack for new and existing workers to help you and your crew navigate these complex requirements.

-Managing Stress For Marine Farmers
+Managing Stress for Marine Farmers

 This resource has been developed for the aquaculture industry but contains helpful information for the whole seafood sector.
 This resource enables families to understand stress, it’s effect on us and provide tips on managing stress.